Letitia Fairfield: War work

 When Fairfield first applied to work for the War Office, she was rejected as it was not believed that the help of female doctors was necessary.
 However, several years later in 1917, following the unforeseen deaths of numerous male soldiers and doctors, the Women's Army Auxiliary Corps was established, and Fairfield was appointed as their Medical Officer.
 A year later, she was appointed Chief Medical Officer to the Southern Command, and was subsequently elevated to Inspector of Medical Services for the Royal Air Force; the Woman's Royal Air Force.
 She became responsible for the medical care of eight thousand military women, and a further twenty-two thousand at home.

 Fairfield also spoke at recruiting meetings; for example in Perth in September 1918 when, along with Alice Low of Queen Mary's Army Auxiliary Corps and Mrs McRae, Principal of the WRNS she addressed a "Great Rally".
 She specified that she sought recruits who were "strong, intelligent,[and] active with their hands.

 In 1940, Fairfield was personally sought by the War Office; she rejoined the RAMC and was appointed Senior Woman Medical Officer of the Armed Forces.
 In 1942, having reached retirement age for the army, she withdrew from her post and resumed her public health work with the LCC until the conception of the National Health Service in 1948.

+During the spring of 1945, Fairfield is recorded as visiting Soviet prisoners of war awaiting their forcible repatriation at Newlands Corner Camp in Surrey.